Hourly Based Fee

 What tax rate should be used?

 Choosing the correct income tax rate is important.
-I will continue to use the RRSP as an example because it is the most common asset where this problem arises.
+(The same rules apply to pensions and RRSPs, and I will use both terms throughout my examples.)
 Certain professional advisors often use an arbitrary tax rate between 20% and 30%.
-The correct rate would be the actual tax rate applicable at the time of withdrawal.
-This should be the obvious choice.
+The correct rate would be the actual tax rate applicable at the time of withdrawal, which should be the obvious choice.
+See my article, “Tax Calculations for Separation and Divorce” on more about determining the tax rate.

 However, there could be more than one alternative.
-If it were known that the RRSP (or other asset) would be sold immediately, then the person’s tax rate based on their current tax bracket should be used.
-This would be the tax rate applicable on any increase in income, which is called the “marginal tax rate.”
+If it were known that the RRSP must be sold immediately to pay bills, then the person’s tax rate based on their current tax bracket should be used.
+This would be the tax rate applicable on the next dollar of income earned, which is called the “marginal tax rate.”
 Tax rates start out low, and gradually increase, such that the first amounts of income are always taxed lower than the later amounts.
-Tax rates increase in steps (called tax brackets) as income rises, which you can see on my web site at https://www.corkumfinancial.ca/tax-financial-planning/articles/.
-See the article on Combined Marginal Tax Brackets and Rates for PEI for the current year.
+Tax rates increase in steps (called marginal tax brackets) as income rises.

 For example, assume a person over the age of 65 has taxable income of $50,000.
-They would pay taxes of about $10,500 based on PEI 2014 tax rates.
-At $50,000 of income, they would be in a 36% tax bracket.
-This means that the next dollar they earn will be taxed at 36%.
-However, if you do your math, you will note that $10,500 is only 21% of $50,000.
-Their “average tax rate” is 21%, because they are still paying a lower tax rate on the first income earned.
-Only the income within the higher tax bracket is taxed at the higher rate.
+They would pay taxes of about $7,500 based on Prince Edward Island 2024 tax rates (where I live).
+Rates for other provinces will vary somewhat, usually a bit lower.
+At $50,000 of income, they would be in a 28% “marginal” tax bracket.
+This means that the next dollar they earn will be taxed at 28%.
+However, if you do your math, you will note that $7,500 is only 15% of $50,000.
+Their “average” tax rate on all of their income is 15%.
+This is because they pay nothing on their initial income because of their personal tax credits, then they pay a low rate on some income, and they pay more tax on their income increases until it reaches their higher tax bracket of 28%.
+However, overall, it averages out to 15%.

-If the RRSP must be used immediately to pay for expenses, then a tax rate of 36% would be appropriate.
-In fact, the tax rate might be more if the extra income will push them into a higher tax bracket.
+If the RRSP must be used immediately to pay for expenses, then a marginal tax rate of 28% would be an appropriate rate to use.
+In fact, the tax rate might be higher if the extra income will push them into an even higher tax bracket.
 However, under normal circumstances, it would be expected that the RRSP would not be used until retirement age.
-If that were the assumption, then I would use the average tax rate applicable to all income in retirement.
-This would be 21% in my example.
-The marginal rate would not be appropriate because the RRSP should be treated no differently than any other retirement income.
-In addition, a person can usually plan on the timing of their withdrawals to minimize tax costs.
+If that were the assumption (which is the normal scenario), then the average tax rate applicable to all income in retirement should be used.
+This would be 15% in my example.
+The marginal rate would not be appropriate because the RRSP should be treated no differently than any other retirement income, such as their income from Canada Pension Plan.
 To determine the average rate requires a calculation of estimated retirement income.
 This would include Old Age Security, Canada Pension Plan, pensions from employment, RRSP withdrawals and any other income.
-In addition, the tax rate may also be discounted (reduced) to take into account the time value of money.
-This would be the case if retirement were far into the future.
-The rationale is that paying 21% tax in the future is not as costly as paying it today; hence, the tax rate should be reduced.
-To determine such a discount requires a present value calculation using assumptions as to the date of retirement, life expectancy, an appropriate discount interest rate (usually determined using long-term Bank of Canada bond rates for real return bonds).

 Do you use the same or different rates for both spouses?